vbeliveau/radiology-text-classification/README.md

-# Classification of radiology reports in BrainDrugs WP5
+# Classification of Medical Text in Small and Imbalanced
+Datasets in a Non-English Language